mwrnd/innova2_flex_xcku15p_notes/README.md

 sha256sum completeimage1.bin
 ```

 Confirm the memory images were generated correctly.
-These checksums are only valid for `Innova_2_Flex_Open_18_12.tar.gz`.
+These checksums are only valid for files generated from `Innova_2_Flex_Open_18_12.tar.gz`.
 ```Shell
 sha256sum completeimage0.bin completeimage1.bin
 ```